jbboz/XpandrLink/README.md

 ### First launch on Windows

-Same situation, different mechanism: these builds aren't signed with a code-signing certificate, so Windows marks the downloaded files and Microsoft Defender SmartScreen blocks them the first time you try to run or load one.
+The builds aren't signed with a code-signing certificate, so Windows marks the downloaded files and Microsoft Defender SmartScreen blocks them the first time you try to run or load one.